odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 .. image:: media/Chile23.png
    :align: center
+   :alt: Message with the commercial acceptance from the customer.

 Processed for Claimed invoices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once the invoice has been Accepted by the SII **it can not be cancelled in Odoo**.
 In case you
 get a Claim for your customer the correct way to proceed is with a Credit Note to either cancel
 the Invoice or correct it.
 Please refer to the Credit Notes section for more details.

 .. image:: media/Chile24.png
    :align: center
+   :alt: Invoice Comercial status updated to Claimed.

 Common Errors
 ~~~~~~~~~~~~~

 There are multiple reasons behind a rejection from the SII, but these are some of the common errors you might have and which is the related solution.